gvwilson/thirdbit/src/fiction/in-heck/index.md

 the tiger bellowed.
 "No no no!"
 But it was too late.
-The tech gave one final bright flash as the bot pried it off him.
+The tech spewed one last ball of fire as the bot pried it off him.
+It splashed against the machine next to Sindy, which threw sparks into the air.

 "Have you gone crazy?"
 Blazes demanded,
 anguish and rage in his voice.

+"No, we have not.
+Ah ha.
+Ah ha ha ha."
+Gumption's heart sank.
+The voice coming out of the two remaining bots was Patient's.

+Right on cure,
-And then the door opened and Patient stepped through with Dockety two paces behind it.
+the door opened and Patient stepped through with Dockety two paces behind it.
-"No, we have not."
-Dockety and the two remaining lab bots spoke in time with it, their bodies shivering as Patient did its little dance.

-Gumption's heart would have sunk if it had been beating.
 "Get your papa out of here,"
-he ordered Maddy under his breath.
+Gumption ordered Maddy under his breath.
 "I'll get Sindy."

 "I'm not leaving without her!"